Windows rank as one of the top five hidden hazards in the home.

 A Window Could be Your Lifeline in an Emergency

 Windows can save lives when used as emergency escape routes.

 According to most residential building codes, bedrooms and other sleeping areas must have a secondary means of escape in case of fire or smoke, and that exit is often a window.
 Just having windows designated for escape is not enough; they also must be safe and accessible.

 The Window Safety Task Force offers the following tips to help protect your family:

-NSC Window Safety Task Force provides materials and information you can use to share the window-safety message with your family.
+Window Safety Week is observed on the first full week of April each year.
+NSC and the Window Safety Task Force provide materials and information you can use to share the window-safety message with your family.